 The key is that you ideally want to ship for feedback to folks who have a few specific characteristics, like

-• Execution.
+- Execution.
 If someone agrees to give you feedback or attends a conference session you’re presenting in, it’s best if they actually convey their feedback to you.
 It doesn’t much help you to improve your work if folks evaluate it but then don’t express their evaluations to you.

-• Good-will.
+- Good-will.
 This is a balancing element to honesty.
 You want folks who will tell you what they honestly think.
 But you probably aren’t too excited about having your work trolled.

 Conclusion

-At the same time, you might not always be able to find all of these characteristics in folks to whom you might ship for feedback.
+The more of these kinds of characteristics you can find, the better your feedback is likely to be.
+You might not always be able to find all of these characteristics in folks to whom you might ship for feedback.
 But even if some are lacking, take that feedback with the corresponding amount of salt, use it for what it’s worth, and keep pressing forward.

-1. Header image provided by Bench Accounting
+- Header image provided by Bench Accounting. ↩︎

 Leave a Reply